TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-07-18-Coding-Period-Week-5.md

 ## Related Issues and Pull requests.

 Related to use BehaviorMetrics repository:
 * I face many the issue explained in the post - [docker vnc 2nd time connect issue](https://stackoverflow.com/questions/51633643/docker-vnc-2nd-time-connect-issue).
 I followed the solution proposed and it worked.
 Additionally, sometimes I have to set `$DISPLAY` variable to `:1` because `:0` was occupied, which I have to do in the container by editing `.bashrc`, `/etc/profile` and `/etc/bash.bashrc` and restart the container.
+The end solution was to remove `/tmp/.X0-lock` file in running container and restart it.

 PR to sumbit new script:
 * [Update the scripts to support optimized tflite models #386](https://github.com/JdeRobot/BehaviorMetrics/pull/386).